Sustainable remote work culture in 2024: Challenges, best practices and top examples

 13. Cultural differences and misunderstandings: Foster cultural awareness and sensitivity, provide cultural training if necessary, and encourage open dialogue to address misunderstandings.

-14. Security concerns: Implement robust cybersecurity measures, provide training on best practices for remote security, and use encrypted communication tools for sensitive information.
+14. Security concerns: Implement robust cybersecurity measures through a well-established security operations center, provide training on best practices for remote security, and use encrypted communication tools for sensitive information.

 15. Difficulty in monitoring productivity: Focus on outcomes rather than activities, establish key performance indicators (KPIs) for remote work, and utilize project management tools to track progress.